samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 - The JSON programming code is able to control the temperature in a greenhouse based on data from Wi-Fi sensors connected through MQTT (deploy after setting your personalized configuration).
 - This system was tested in Raspberry Pi 4, Zero, and Zero W. However you can deploy it on Raspberry Pi 3 also.
 - The version of the Node-RED was 1.3.5.
 However, it is possible to use it in recent versions of Node-Red.
 Note to in recent versions (newest NodeJs versions), the variables must be declared with the type before the name (example: var name_variable;).
 - Keep into account that the programming is connected to the physical output pins of the Pi.
-This means that must be control actuators (fans, heat extractors, etc) connected through relays to these pins to the system can execute the control action automatically.
+This means that must be control actuators (fans, heat extractors, etc) connected through relays to these pins to the system can run effectively the control action automatically.
 - The same with the irrigation, some valves or pumps must be controlled with relays connected to the Pi outputs.
 - There are providers such as Amazon or Waveshare that offer many Hat options for Raspberry Pi with relays included.
 Example: https://www.waveshare.com/product/raspberry-pi/hats.htm
 - In normal conditions, heat extractors are turned ON to decrease or OFF to increase the temperatures inside the greenhouses.
 But also for increasing the temperature, heaters can be adapted to this system.